Shunpike empowers artists through equitable access to vital expertise, opportunities, and business services.

-Shunpike envisions a community where independent artists and arts groups thrive, creatively and economically, and where their work is widely valued as fundamental to the cultural, social and economic wellbeing of Washington State.
+Shunpike envisions a community where artists thrive, creatively and economically, and where their work is valued as fundamental to the wellbeing of Washington State.

 Shunpike believes art makes life interesting.
 It reframes the dialogue about contemporary society by asking big questions, inspiring new approaches and challenging the status quo.

 Since its founding, Shunpike has challenged the status quo about what it means to be a practicing artist; rejecting the cliché of the ‘starving artist’, and fashioning a new image of the artist as entrepreneur, innovator and cultural leader.

 The arts are not separate from society but central to it.
 Inclusive, forward-thinking places recognize this and embrace the arts as essential to community wellbeing.
 Shunpike works with these communities and the artists that call them home to foster a robust infrastructure for sustainable artistic production.

 We work at the grassroots of the arts ecology because this is where groundbreaking ideas and artistic practices are frequently forged.
 The work of independent artists and arts groups animates our cities and neighborhoods in new and surprising ways, making them dynamic places to live and work.

 While the role of the artist is as old as civilization itself, Shunpike recognizes that the context in which artists create work is fluid.
 We work with artists to help navigate this flux and build resilience and agility in the face of change.